ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - A multi-purpose area:

-o   Comment line (generally an asterisk symbol)
+    - Comment line (generally an asterisk symbol)

-o   Continuation line (generally a hyphen symbol)
+    - Continuation line (generally a hyphen symbol)

-o   Debugging line (D or d)
+    - Debugging line (D or d)

-o   Source listing formatting (a slash symbol)
+    - Source listing formatting (a slash symbol)
 #### Area A (columns 8 - 11)

 - Certain items must begin in Area A, they are:

-o   Level indicators
+    - Level indicators

-o   Declarative
+    - Declarative

-o   Division, Section, Paragraph headers
+    - Division, Section, Paragraph headers

-o   Paragraph names
+    - Paragraph names

 - Column 8 is referred to as the A Margin
 #### Area B (columns 12 - 72)

 - Certain items must begin in Area B, they are:

-o   Entries, sentences, statements, and clauses
+    - Entries, sentences, statements, and clauses

-o   Continuation lines
+    - Continuation lines

 - Column 12 is referred to as the B Margin
 #### Identification Area (columns 73 - 80)